-In this oh-so-odd year, I’ve found myself fly fishing on the run more than ever and it’s been a welcome source of inspiration.
-I’ve tried and tried and tried again at the Troutman (or Troutwoman) challenge–a standing challenge that requires running at least a marathon, climbing at least 3,000 feet, catching the Colorado grand slam of trout (a brook, a brown, a cutthroat, and a rainbow trout), and drinking a 12% beer all within 12 hours–with other outings to scout possible fishing locations along those Troutman routes.
-This past week, I tied together a Troutman attempt with a 100-mile run as the pinnacle event of my year’s running as the Troutman 100.
-All in all, adding fly fishing to my running has literally pointed my running in new directions, while tuning me into to a whole new ecosystem and its inhabitants.
-There’s also the beauty of engaged learning of a new pursuit, and there are more than a dozen lifetimes worth of those to be had with fly fishing.
-Finally, I just plain enjoy the fishing: the being out there in nature, the success and the failure, and the peace I find in all of it.
+During the summer of 2020, I found myself fly fishing on the run more than ever.
+I tried and tried and tried again at what’s called the Troutman (or Troutwoman) challenge — a standing challenge that requires running at least a marathon, climbing at least 3,000 feet, catching the Colorado grand slam of trout (a brook, brown, cutthroat, and rainbow trout), and drinking a 12% beer all within 12 hours — with other outings to scout possible fishing locations along those Troutman routes.
+That autumn, I tied together a Troutman attempt with a 100-mile run as the pinnacle of my year’s running, as the Troutman 100.

 Since you’re here on iRunFar, I’ll assume that you’re at least an occasional runner and that you’d potentially add fly fishing to your running rather than the other way around.
-However, there are folks who may have or might come into trail running by way of fly fishing.
-If that’s you, check out our Trail Running 101 or Where the Road Ends: A Guide to Trail Running columns for the basics about trail running, our Your Ultra-Training Bag of Tricks column for more on ultramarathon-distance running, and iRunFar’s trail running gear reviews for ideas on new running gear.
+However, some folks may have or might come into trail running by way of fly fishing.
+If that’s you, check out our Trail Running 101 or Where the Road Ends: A Guide to Trail Running columns for the basics about trail running, our Your Ultra-Training Bag of Tricks column for more on ultramarathon-distance running, and iRunFar’s running gear reviews for ideas on new running gear.

 Fundraising, Fun, and Flyathlons

 Here’s a quick call for action and connection before I jump into the article.
-Whether I help connect your running with fly fishing or you simply want to do some good, please consider making a donation via the linked page to Running Rivers, a non-profit dedicated to preserving and restoring freshwater ecosystems, which are critical parts of the ecosystems through which we trail runners travel.
-They’ve been critical to keeping me inspired and motivated to run this year.
-They also do amazing, on-the-ground work in restoring native trout fisheries.
-In short, Running Rivers lives up to their motto, Conservation through Recreation!
-Lastly, Running Rivers has also created a community of folks who love to pair trail running and fly fishing (and a little craft beer) in irreverent annual events that are called Flyathlons.
-Check out their website or the Rocky Mountain Flyathlon’s Facebook page for more.
+Whether I help connect your running with fly fishing or you simply want to do some good, please consider donating in my name to Running Rivers, a non-profit dedicated to preserving and restoring freshwater ecosystems, which are critical parts of the ecosystems through which we trail runners travel.
+They’ve kept me inspired and motivated to run long in recent years.

 What You’ll Need to Fly Fish While Trail Running